Raedin24/School/L400/DCIT 405/Chapter 2.md

 The distribution of a sample statistic is likely to be more regular and bell-shaped than the distribution of the data itself.
 The larger the sample, the narrower the distribution of the sample statistic.

 #### Standard Error
-A metric that measure the variability in the sampling distribution.
+A metric that sums up the variability in the sampling distribution.
 Can be estimated using the **standard deviation** of the sample values, and the **sample size**
 Standard error =
 $$ SE = \frac{s}{\sqrt{n}} $$
+As sample size increases, the standard error decreases